 - Vomiting

-Also, the connection goes both ways.
+The connection also goes both ways.
 Not only does our gut microbiota influence our mood, but intense emotions can also affect our gut health.